bearfly1990/BF-Wiki/docs/English/open-language/you-are-not-a-good-fit.md

 tags:
   - Open Language
 ---
-# You're Not a Good Fit
+# You're not a good fit

 ## Conversation